raialok/website/content/about.md

   name = "Alok Rai"
 +++

 I am a software engineer in Paris.
 The world is full of interesting problems, I try to solve a few.
-My primary interests are product management, programming languages, and distributed systems (yes, of course, including the blockchain 😉).
+My primary interests are product management, programming languages, and distributed systems.

 I enjoy reading, hiking, and urban exploration.